Leverage Knowledge Graph and Large Language Model for Law Article Recommendation: A Case Study of Chinese Criminal Law: Related Work

 \subsection{Knowledge Graphs in the Legal Domain}

 Beyond unstructured text retrieval, Knowledge Graphs (KGs) have emerged as valuable resources for legal information retrieval and recommendation.
 A legal knowledge graph represents entities such as law articles, cases, legal concepts, and their relationships (e.g., a case \emph{cites} a statute, or a chapter \emph{includes} certain articles) in a structured form.
 This graph structure can complement text-based methods by capturing the domain’s ontology and the interconnections between law articles.
 Prior works have constructed legal knowledge graphs to assist various tasks.
-For example, law-specific knowledge bases have been used to integrate charge definitions and article relationships into prediction models, yielding performance gains and better interpretability in tasks like judgment prediction\cite{zhong2020punishment,hu2018fewshot}.
-More recently, Chaudhri et al.\cite{chaudhri2022knowledge} argued that KGs are well-suited as the underlying database for RAG systems: instead of retrieving free text, one can query a knowledge graph to retrieve facts or linked nodes, ensuring that the generation is grounded in a consistent knowledge structure.
+For example, Chaudhri et al.\cite{chaudhri2022knowledge} argued that KGs are well-suited as the underlying database for RAG systems: instead of retrieving free text, one can query a knowledge graph to retrieve facts or linked nodes, ensuring that the generation is grounded in a consistent knowledge structure.
 In the legal domain, a KG could be queried to find statutes related to certain legal concepts or past cases with similar fact patterns.
 One advantage of KGs is that they store high-level associations beyond lexical similarity – for instance, a graph can link a section of law to broader categories or to precedent cases, enabling the recommendation system to recall relevant law articles even if a case’s description uses different wording.
 There is growing interest in integrating KGs with LLMs\cite{pan2024unifying}.
 Pan et al. \cite{pan2024unifying} outline a roadmap for unifying the strengths of symbolic knowledge graphs and distributed language models, noting that KGs can provide factual grounding for LLMs while LLMs can help populate and expand KGs from raw texts.
 In the context of law, researchers have begun designing hybrid systems that use KGs alongside LLMs.
-Chen et al.\cite{chen2024clakg}, for instance, construct a case-enhanced law article KG that links statutes with relevant past cases, and then use an LLM-based pipeline to recommend articles by traversing the graph for pertinent nodes (law articles) and using the LLM to generate the final recommendations and explanations.
-Such approaches have demonstrated improved accuracy over text-only baselines, highlighting that the structured knowledge in KGs can effectively guide the retrieval and generation process.
-Meanwhile, Edge et al.\cite{edge2024from} explore automatic construction of knowledge graphs using LLMs (generating graph triples from unstructured legal text) and using those graphs to enhance answer generation.
+Edge et al.\cite{edge2024from} explore automatic construction of knowledge graphs using LLMs (generating graph triples from unstructured legal text) and using those graphs to enhance answer generation.
 This suggests a future where legal KGs and LLMs continuously enrich each other: the KG offers a source of truth to reduce LLM errors, and the LLM helps keep the KG up-to-date with new insights.
 The integration of knowledge graphs in legal AI is still an emerging area, and challenges remain, such as ensuring the completeness and currency of the graph.
-Nonetheless, the combination of KGs with retrieval-augmented LLMs holds great promise for building more reliable and interpretable law article recommendation systems in the coming years.
+Nonetheless, the combination of KGs with retrieval-augmented LLMs holds great promise for building more reliable and interpretable law article recommendation systems in the coming years.\\